Backup and Recovery for Virtual Machines

 Ecosystem Partner Solutions Include:

 This is not intended to be an exhaustive list of partners offering a supported backup and recovery solution.
-Please check with your storage or data protection vendor(s) to determine the compatibility of their product with OpenShift Virtualization.
+Please check with your storage or data protection vendor(s) to determine the compatibility of their product with OpenShift Virtualization, or check the Red Hat EcoSystem Catalog for additional information.

-In this portion of the lab, we will use OADP to perform a virtual machine backup and restore.
+In this portion of the lab, we will make use of OADP to perform a virtual machine backup and restore operation.

 Review the OADP Operator